rakaly/jomini/README.md

 ## Quick Start

-Below is a demonstration on parsing plaintext data using jomini tools.
+Below is a demonstration of deserializing plaintext data using serde.
+Several additional serde-like attributes are used to reconcile the serde data model with structure of these files.

 ```rust
 use jomini::{